bdamon/MuscleUS_Toolbox/README.md

 Real muscle fibers are assumed to be contained entirely within a single muscle of interest.
 The fiber_track_us function therefore requires the user to input a binary image mask demarcating the muscle boundaries; this mask is used to prevent fiber tracts from exiting the muscle of interest.
 The tracts are propagated from a set of points, commonly called "seed points."
 In the MuscleUS_Toolbox, the anatomical structure into which the muscle fibers insert (a flattened tendinous structure called an aponeurosis) is used to define these points.
 The function [<i>define_muscleroi_us</i>](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Matlab-Functions/define_muscleroi_us.m) is used to define the mask and the aponeurosis ROI.
 Follow [this link](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-define_muscleroi_us.md) for detailed help on this function.

 ### C. Calculate the fiber orientations using the function <i>bmode2angle_us</i>
-Using the B-mode image, the muscle fascicles orientations are estimated using the algorithm presented by Rana et al., (J Biomech, 42:2068,2009).
+Using the B-mode image, the muscle fascicles orientations are estimated using the algorithm presented by Rana et al., (<i>J Biomech</i>, 42:2068,2009).
 The images are processed using the following steps:
 * Vesselness filtering:
  * A series of Gaussian blurring steps of varying sizes
  * Calculation of the vesselness response of the structures